alokgarg003/eccentric/README.md

    ```bash
    git clone https://github.com/alokgarg003/eccentric.git
    ```

 2. **Navigate to the Project Directory**:
    ```bash
    cd eccentric
    ```

 3. **Open the `index.html` File in a Browser**:
-   Simply open the `index.html` file in any modern web browser to run the application.
+   Open the `index.html` file in any modern browser to run the e-commerce website locally.

 ---

 ## Usage

-- **Browse Products**:
+1. **Explore Products**:
-  Navigate through the categories or use the search bar to find electronic gadgets.
+   Browse the product categories or use the search bar to find specific electronic items.

-- **Add to Cart**:
-  Select your desired items and add them to your shopping cart.
+2. **Shopping Cart**:
+   Add desired products to your shopping cart, adjust quantities, and view the total price including VAT.

-- **Checkout**:
+3. **Checkout**:
-  Review your selected items in the cart and proceed to checkout for a smooth transaction experience.
+   Once satisfied with the cart, proceed to the checkout page for a clean order summary and complete the purchase.

+4. **Order Confirmation**:
+   Upon successful checkout, view the order confirmation page with a success message and order details.

 ---